kebab-os/kebab-tools/README.md

 curl https://kebab-tools.pages.dev
 ```

-2. If you want to view all the tool directories, run `/list` after the curl command.
+2. To view help, use the `/help` endpoint, or use `help/[page #]` to view certain sections.
+Use the `/list` endpoint to view a json list of all the tools.

 If this doesnt work, [raise an issue](https://github.com/kebab-os/kebab-tools/issues/new/choose) to help support the project.